-Motionpoems welcomes other co-production partners, in any industry, to tap the power of poetry and film to engage audiences and constituents on relevant, timely social issues.
-Co-producing with Motionpoems demonstrates a level of intellectual sophistication and creative credibility that elevates brands and electrifies communities.
+Todd welcomes other co-production partners, in any industry, to tap the power of poetry and film to engage audiences and constituents on relevant, timely social issues.
+Co-producing with Todd's Motionpoems brand demonstrates a level of intellectual sophistication and creative credibility that elevates brands and electrifies communities.

 and embody the joy of practice.
 I can think of no better partner than Motionpoems.

 — Dr. Jon Hallberg, Director, Center for the Art of Medicine

-There's poetry for any theme, and Motionpoems's worldwide network of filmmakers is standing by to recharge campaigns, conferences, and communications.
+There's poetry for any theme.
+A worldwide network of filmmakers is standing by to recharge campaigns, conferences, and communications.
 Whatever the goal—laughter, healing, instruction, empathy, appreciation—Motionpoems is here.
 Contact Motionpoems for a conversation about what's possible.

-Was it odd to have a doctor calling me during a pandemic?
+Was it odd to have a doctor call ME during a pandemic?
 Yeah.
 But it stands to reason.
-Too often in a culture that overvalues economics, poetry is seen as ancillary to the human enterprise, but when the chips are down, we remember that we're more than cogs in the wheels of commerce, ("You don't need numbers, you need passion," said Baldwin) we're the stuff of poetry and music and wonder and dreams.
+Too often in a culture that overvalues economics, poetry is seen as ancillary to the human enterprise, but when the chips are down, we remember that we're more than cogs in the wheels of commerce, we're the stuff of poetry and music and wonder and dreams.